A Guide to Filoli Historic House and Garden in California

 Wondering what to wear to Filoli?
 There’s a big range of fashion at Filoli.
 I like to dress up a bit to fit in with the flower-filled gardens and French vibes of the property.

 Many people just wear their comfy, everyday clothes though!
-It’s easy to do lots of walking, so comfy shoes are nice to have (but I managed in short heels on my first visit).
+It’s easy to do lots of walking as you meander through the property, so comfy shoes are nice to have but not necessary — I managed it in short heels the first time I visited.

-You’ll usually see a few people very dressed up taking photos around the property as well.
-I always wish I could see what their final photos look like!
+You’ll usually see a few people very dressed up taking photos around the property as well, especially in spring.
+If you want to take photos, be sure to read their photo policy first!

 Things to Do at Filoli Gardens